 sugar-free muesli from Jasmin at VeeatCookBake

 I start many of my days with a smoothie.
 They are fantastic for cramming in all sorts of nutritious ingredients.
 I’m particularly keen on green smoothies as I find getting my 5-a-day can be a bit of a challenge, never mind 10-a-day.
 Some kale, spinach or broccoli with maybe an apple, orange or a banana to offset any bitterness adds an extra spring in my step.
 A good blender helps.
-I use a Froothie Optimum power blender*.
+I use a Froothie power blender*.

 paleo green smoothie from Chih-Yu at I Heart Umami